Linnea87/Harry_Potter_quiz_pp2/README.md

 ## Design
 I wanted to design a Harry Potter game that evokes the feeling of being part of Hogwarts and its magical world in the user.
-I have chosen colors, images, fonts and mouse pointers in detail to succeed in creating this feeling for the user.
+I have chosen colors, images, typograpy and mouse pointer in detail to succeed in creating this feeling for the user.

 ### Wireframes
 I used wierframes from Balsamiq for this page.
 These wireframes are rough sketches of how I thought the site could be built to achieve the design I envisioned.
 Therefore, these sketches may differ from what the actual website looks like.